hoangduytran/blender-manual/manual/compositing/types/filter/blur/bilateral_blur.rst

    :align: right
    :alt: Bilateral Blur Node.

-The Bilateral Blur node performs a high-quality adaptive blur on the source image, allowing to blur images while retaining their sharp edges.
+The Bilateral Blur node performs a high-quality adaptive blur, blurring the image while retaining sharp edges.

 It can be used for various purposes like: smoothing noisy render passes to avoid longer computation times in example ray-traced ambient occlusion, blurry refractions/reflections, soft shadows,